bobheadxi/bobheadxi.github.io/content/_posts/2022-10-10-investing-in-development-of-devx.md

 There’s a lot that can be done to improve how tooling is developed and improved, like the ideas I’ve brought up in this post - we don't have to settle for cryptic tooling everywhere!

 If you’re interested in how all this is implemented, [`sg` is open source - come check us out on GitHub](https://github.com/sourcegraph/sourcegraph/tree/main/dev/sg)!

+*Note - I had originally hoped to present this as a lightning talk at Gophercon Chicago 2022, but I was too late to queue up on the day of the presentations, so I figured might as well turn it into a post.*

 <br />